softwareforgood/learning-resources/user_stories/02-Book Reviews.md

 (one at a time! the first thing you need is a book to have reviews!)

-If you are stuck there is a branch called reviews-tests that will give you failing tests that you can make pass (we won't focus a ton on testing here, because it can be overwhelming to also learn how rspec works, but testing will be part of any app you work on)
+If you are stuck there is a branch called reviews-tests that will give you failing tests that you can make pass for the models (we won't focus a ton on testing here, because it can be overwhelming to also learn how rspec works, but testing will be part of any app you work on)

-And if you are really stuck or want to see another solution, there is a branch called reviews-full with a full implemention.
+And if you are really stuck or want to see another solution, there is a branch called reviews-full with a full implemention (okay, almost full - you'll still have to figure out how to make a new review yourself, and make it look nicer!)

 But for at least a day, allow yourself to be stuck and play.
 An error message doesn't mean anything bad!
 Just that Rails doesn't know what you want it to do yet.